loda-lang/loda-programs/programs/oeis/list2.md

 * [A283323](http://oeis.org/A283323) ([L20 program](A283323.asm)): a(n) = 4*a(n-2)+1 with initial terms 1,3,7.
 * [A283353](http://oeis.org/A283353) ([L14 program](A283353.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 619", based on the 5-celled von Neumann neighborhood.
 * [A283394](http://oeis.org/A283394) ([L07 program](A283394.asm)): a(n) = 3*n*(3*n + 7)/2 + 4.
+* [A283506](http://oeis.org/A283506) ([L18 program](A283506.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 641", based on the 5-celled von Neumann neighborhood.
 * [A283507](http://oeis.org/A283507) ([L11 program](A283507.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 641", based on the 5-celled von Neumann neighborhood.
 * [A283523](http://oeis.org/A283523) ([L13 program](A283523.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 913", based on the 5-celled von Neumann neighborhood.
 * [A283591](http://oeis.org/A283591) ([L15 program](A283591.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 657", based on the 5-celled von Neumann neighborhood.